JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 ### `enterRecoveryMode.send(options)`

 Enter network recovery mode.
-This function can only be called by a user with a recovery role.
+This function can only be called by an address assigned the `RECOVERY` role.

 **Options**